 Serving (in) Europe

 The Nanovic Institute’s flagship service learning program, Serving (in) Europe, seeks to engage Notre Dame students in pressing social issues facing the European continent today.
-From the war in Ukraine and the influx of Ukrainian refugees in neighboring states to widening socioeconomic inequality and poverty, this program invites students to accompany Caritas organizations across Europe in addressing complex and urgent humanitarian crises.
+From the war in Ukraine and the influx of Ukrainian refugees in neighboring states to widening socioeconomic inequality and poverty, this program invites students to accompany organizations, such as Caritas and AGAPE, across Europe in addressing complex and urgent humanitarian crises.

 In the spirit of Pope Francis’ call to go to the peripheries, the Nanovic Institute, through this program, seeks to bring students to the geographic and existential “peripheries” of Europe.
 These may include rural or neglected urban communities or countries on the “edges of Europe,” drawing students into conversations about human dignity, the common good, and the reality of these ideals in our world today.

 Through eight-week service-learning internships as well as pre-departure meetings, regular reflections, and a post-service retreat, students will accompany community members in achieving real objectives while gaining a deeper understanding of their culture and the issues they face.
-Caritas partners will serve as facilitators of the “transformative experience of being there” and will guide students in completing necessary and useful projects during their summer placements.
+Partner organizations will serve as facilitators of the “transformative experience of being there” and will guide students in completing necessary and useful projects during their summer placements.

 Host Sites and Internship Details

-There are up to four internship positions available with each organization.
 Students will be selected based on their previous professional or academic experience, their commitment to understanding key social justice issues and humanitarian work in the world today, and any relevant language skills.
-Applicants are encouraged to familiarize themselves with the current work of the specific Caritas organization with which they would like to intern and, in their application, speak to how their skills align with the work being done by that organization.
+Applicants are encouraged to familiarize themselves with the current work of the specific organization with which they would like to intern and, in their application, speak to how their skills align with the work being done by that organization.
 Students may only apply for one internship site.